pauljunsukhan/portfolio/README.md

 - SEO optimized
 - Fast loading with minimal JavaScript
 - Support for images, text, code blocks, and video
+- Integrated PDF viewer for resumes and documents
 - Lazy loading for images
 - Smooth scrolling navigation